pursuit-curriculum/unit-front-end-web-development/forms-with-events/readme.md

 ## Default behaviors

 As you may have seen already, some elements have a default behavior.
-For example, links attempt to send the user to a different place, either on the same page or a different page.
+For example, links attempt to send the user to a different place, either on the same page or another page.
 Similarly, forms have the default behavior of sending a request.
-This typically leads to the page being refreshed, when certain attributes are missing from the form field.
+This typically leads to the page being refreshed when specific attributes are missing from the form field.

-When working with JavaScript on the front end, some of these behaviors are not desirable.
-Thankfully, it is possible to stop the behaviors by using a method built-in to the `event` object: `.preventDefault()`.
+Some of these behaviors are undesirable when working with JavaScript on the front end.
+Thankfully, it is possible to stop the behaviors using a method built-in to the `event` object: `.preventDefault()`.

 `event.preventDefault()` does just what it says: it prevents the default event from being fired.
 For an example, look below.